Fun stuff

 Description

-A collection of many BBC BASIC programs that draw a variety of different patterns on the screen.
+A large collection of BBC BASIC programs that draw a variety of different patterns on the screen.
 Also, a non-graphical fruit machine simulator and a program to generate listings of filing system contents (in plain text or HTML format).

 Author